wp-plugins/page-hierarchy-plug-in/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy widget to let you show a clickable list of pages below a particular 'parent' page on your site
+An easy widget to let you show a clickable list of pages linked to a particular 'parent' page on your site

 == Description ==

 A quick way to show a set of the pages in a particular part of your site without having to show all the pages on the site.

-Adds a widget to let you show a clickable list of pages beneath a particular 'parent' page on your site.
+Adds a widget to let you show a clickable list of pages linked to a particular 'parent' page on your site.

 == Installation ==